Parkhurst, Gauteng: Amenities

-4th Avenue (bordering Parkhurst Community Church) has become a small business hub with numerous small businesses opening on the street, like Dry Dock Boutique Liquor, Nonna's Gift Shop, Tshirt Terrorist and Parooz.
-Other businesses have opened to encourage entrepreneurship in the area as well.
-Bloom is a coffee shop that provides a space for entrepreneurs to work and teaches its baristas how to start their own business.
-Yoco is another such business as they provided payments facilities to small businesses.
+4th Avenue (bordering Parkhurst Community Church) has become a small business hub with numerous small businesses opening on the street.

 Verity Park is a Parkhurst attraction.
 The park was originally the home of the Parkhurst Soccer Club, however, the club moved in the 1970s.
 Adjacent to the park is the Parkhurst Petanque Club, where social games are played at weekends.
 Verity Park is also known as a dog haven and draws many residents wishing to walk their dogs.

 Community

 Despite its small size, Parkhurst is considered one of Johannesburg's more desirable suburbs.
 In 2010, it was ranked number 1 in Johannesburg by the Daily Maverick, citing its proximity to quality schools, dining, nightlife, shopping, location, green space, safety, and creative capital, among other aspects.
 Being one of the older suburbs in northern Joburg, Parkhurst also feature many historic residences with architecture including, Edwardian, Tudor Revival and Cape Dutch.